-The good news is that most schools only require you to fill out the CSS PROFILE your first year.
+The good news is that most schools only require you to fill out the CSS PROFILE in your first year.
 However, you will still need to file the FAFSA in order to qualify for federal student aid.
 Be sure to notify the financial aid office if your financial situation changes.
 You want to be sure you are receiving the aid you qualify for.

 On the FAFSA, you’ll be asked for the “household size” and the “number of college students in the household.”
 Why?
 The number of people living in the home and the number of students in college determine the amount of the Income Protection Allowance.
 This minimum amount is protected from inclusion in the Expected Family Contribution.
 It is a minimum amount needed to live.
 (Although the amount is definitely not enough to live on!)
-Click here and refer to page 18 for a chart.

 The “household size” sounds straightforward, but watch out for some trip ups.
 Always count the applying student even if they do not live at home.